 Whether you are looking to take the family on a leisurely bike ride on a paved bike trail, try your bike on some single-track trails or take your mountain bike to the end of an old logging road, one of the 17 national forests and seven national grasslands within the Rocky Mountain Region will have a mountain biking/road cycling experience that is just right for you!

-Follow these general guidelines to help ensure that you have an enjoyable and safe mountain biking/road cycling experience in your national forest or grassland will be a safe and memorable one:
+Follow these general guidelines to help ensure that your Mountain Biking/Road Cycling experience in your national forest or grassland will be a safe and memorable one:

 Whether you are riding on roads or trails, remember to wear your safety gear, especially your helmet!

-Obtain a map of the area you will be hiking in and, if possible, obtain a trail sheet from the local Ranger District [PDF file 120KB] office to help with land navigation.
+Obtain a map of the area you will be biking in and, if possible, obtain a trail sheet from the local Ranger District office to help with land navigation

-For more detailed guidelines regarding responsible motorized recreation on US Forest Service lands, please check out the Tread Lightly! information below:
+For more detailed guidelines regarding responsible summer recreation on US Forest Service lands, please check out the Tread Lightly! information below: